FACT CHECK: Do Robots Or Trade Threaten American Workers More?

 "Automation and productivity growth has played a huge role in the decline of manufacturing as a share of employment in the postwar period," said David Autor, professor of economics at MIT.

-The evidence often cited to show this is that manufacturing employment as a whole has declined massively in recent decades while productivity has generally climbed lends credence to this idea.
+The evidence often cited to show this is that manufacturing employment as a whole has declined massively in recent decades, while productivity has generally climbed.

 But more recently, Autor contends, trade played a bigger role.